chassardmartin/scalar_conservation_laws/README.md

 $$
     (u(\cdot,t) \ast \omega) (x) = \int_{\mathbb{R}} u(x-y, t) \, \omega(y) \, dy,
 $$
-,$\omega$ is an integrable kernel and $V$ is a velocity function.
+, $\omega$ is an integrable kernel and $V$ is a velocity function.
 The convolution is precisely what makes the conservation law "non-local" as it requires the knowledge of the function $u$ on the whole space (more precisely on the support of a translation of the kernel $\omega$) whereas a derivation is computed point-wise, that is, locally.

 ## Schemes